Todd Minniear

 These are the questions residents should be able to answer before the township keeps funding the system.
 Our records requests ask them directly.

-I'm a Liberty Township resident, and I'm asking the Board of Trustees to pause, end, and remove the township-funded Flock license plate reader cameras.
+I'm a Liberty Township resident, and I'm asking the Board of Trustees to end the township-funded Flock license plate reader program and remove the cameras.

 I'm not against the police.
 I support real investigations.
-I don't support keeping a searchable record of where ordinary residents drive when none of us are suspected of anything.
+I don't support keeping a searchable record of where ordinary residents drive when none of us are suspected of anything, and I don't think turning off a few settings fixes that.
+The system itself is the risk.

 We're paying for a system that logs people who've done nothing wrong, stores it with a private company, and may hand it to outside agencies.
-Other Ohio towns have already seen how that goes wrong.
+Other Ohio towns have already canceled contracts like this one, so removal here is realistic, not just wishful.

 These are the officials who decide whether Liberty keeps funding the cameras.
 Contact information is published by the township.
 We don't list anyone's position until they've stated it on the record.